from Telethon the hope of a cure-breakinglatest.news-Breaking Latest News

 “There is no cure for our son’s illness and thinking about the future scares us more and more.”
-The anguish of Natalia Pietronigro, mother of Nathanael, a 5-year-old boy with DiGeorge syndrome, grows day after day, without respite.
+The anguish of Natalia, mother of N., a 5-year-old boy affected by DiGeorge syndrome, grows day after day, without respite.
 And it is the same with which all the families of children who suffer from neglected diseases and without perspective live.
 This is why celebrating World Day for Rare Diseases today for these parents means above all being able to share a drama that changes the lives of entire families forever.
-The genetic disease of Nathanael Bresciwho lives in Prato and has two little brothers, is caused by the lack of a fragment of chromosome 22, affects about 1 child out of 4,000 born and is characterized by various congenital malformations.
+The genetic disease of N.who lives in Prato and has two little brothers, is caused by the lack of a fragment of chromosome 22, affects about 1 child out of 4,000 born and is characterized by various congenital malformations.

 Autistic since age 3 becomes professor at Cambridge: the incredible story of Jason Arday